rbleattler/mdop-docs/mdop/agpm/choosing-which-version-of-agpm-to-install.md

 ## AGPM 4.0 SP3

-If you are using computers that are running Windows 10 to manage GPOs, you must use AGPM 4.0 SP3.
+If you are using computers that are running Windows 11 or Windows 10 to manage GPOs, you must use AGPM 4.0 SP3.
 You cannot install earlier versions of AGPM on computers that are running the Windows 10 operating system.

 Table 1 lists the operating systems on which you can install AGPM 4.0 SP3, and the policy settings that you can manage by using AGPM 4.0 SP3.